How it worksPricing

 Who Should Choose StudyPDF

-• Students who study from PDFs, documents, or YouTube videos
+• Students who study from their own PDFs, photos, websites, or YouTube videos

 • STEM students who need math and formula support on cards